anatolinicolae/shutter/README.md

 ### Resources

  - [Chrome MediaRecorder Announcement](https://developers.google.com/web/updates/2016/01/mediarecorder?hl=en)
- - [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder), the most comprehensize resource
+ - [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder), the most comprehensive resource

 ### Demo
 View the example link provided near the top of this README or see it in action on my